girlbossceo/conduwuit/docs/deploying/generic.md

 ## Installing conduwuit

+### Static prebuilt binary

-You may simply download the binary that fits your machine.
+You may simply download the binary that fits your machine architecture (x86_64 or aarch64).
 Run `uname -m` to see what you need.

 Prebuilt fully static musl binaries can be downloaded from the latest tagged release [here](https://github.com/girlbossceo/conduwuit/releases/latest) or `main` CI branch workflow artifact output.
 These also include Debian/Ubuntu packages.

+Binaries are also available on my website directly at: <https://pup.systems/~strawberry/conduwuit/>

+These can be curl'd directly from. `ci-bins` are CI workflow binaries by commit hash/revision, and `releases` are tagged releases.
+Sort by descending last modified for the latest.

 These binaries have jemalloc and io_uring statically linked and included with them, so no additional dynamic dependencies need to be installed.

+For the **best** performance; if using an `x86_64` CPU made in the last ~15 years, we recommend using the `-haswell-` optimised binaries.
+This sets `-march=haswell` which is the most compatible and highest performance with optimised binaries.
+The database backend, RocksDB, most benefits from this as it will then use hardware accelerated CRC32 hashing/checksumming which is critical for performance.

+### Compiling

 Alternatively, you may compile the binary yourself.
 We recommend using Nix (or [Lix](https://lix.systems)) to build conduwuit as this has the most guaranteed reproducibiltiy and easiest to get a build environment and output going.
 This also allows easy cross-compilation.

 You can run the `nix build -L .#static-x86_64-linux-musl-all-features` or `nix build -L .#static-aarch64-linux-musl-all-features` commands based on architecture to cross-compile the necessary static binary located at `result/bin/conduwuit`.
 This is reproducible with the static binaries produced in our CI.

-Otherwise, follow standard Rust project build guides (installing git and cloning the repo, getting the Rust toolchain via rustup, installing LLVM toolchain + libclang for RocksDB, installing liburing for io_uring and RocksDB, etc).
+If wanting to build using standard Rust toolchains, make sure you install:
+- `liburing-dev` on the compiling machine, and `liburing` on the target host
+- LLVM and libclang for RocksDB

+You can build conduwuit using `cargo build --release --all-features`

 ## Migrating from Conduit